xiph/opus/dnn/README.md

 # LPCNet

-Low complexity WaveRNN-based speech coding by [Jean-Marc Valin](https://jmvalin.ca/)
+Low complexity implementation of the WaveRNN-based LPCNet algorithm, as described in:

+J.-M. Valin, J. Skoglund, [LPCNet: Improving Neural Speech Synthesis Through Linear Prediction](https://jmvalin.ca/papers/lpcnet_icassp2019.pdf), *Submitted for ICASSP 2019*, arXiv:1810.11846.

 # Introduction

 Work in progress software for researching low CPU complexity algorithms for speech synthesis and compression by applying Linear Prediction techniques to WaveRNN.
-High quality speech can be synthesised on regular CPUs (around 1 GFLOP) with SIMD support (AVX, AVX2, NEON currently supported).
+High quality speech can be synthesised on regular CPUs (around 3 GFLOP) with SIMD support (AVX, AVX2/FMA, NEON currently supported).

-The BSD licensed software is written in C and Keras.
+The BSD licensed software is written in C and Python/Keras.
 For training, a GTX 1080 Ti or better is recommended.

-This software is an open source starting point for WaveRNN-based speech coding.
+This software is an open source starting point for WaveRNN-based speech synthesis and coding.

 # Quickstart